-If you have ever shared drug injecting equipment, or been involved in activities where there may have been blood to blood contact then you may have acquired, or be at risk of acquiring, the hep C virus.
+If you have ever shared drug injecting equipment, or been involved in activities where there may have been blood to blood contact then you might have acquired, or be at risk of acquiring, the hep C virus.

-In Australia the most common way for hep C to be passed on is when people share equipment that is used to inject drugs; whether you do so regularly or only every now and then.
+In Australia the most common way for hep C to be passed on is when people share equipment that is used to inject drugs; whether you do so regularly, or only every now and then.
 This might mean recreational drugs or performance-enhancing drugs.
-You might have injected drugs once or on only a few occasions, many years ago; this could still have been enough to contract hep C.
+You might have injected drugs once or on only a few occasions, many years ago; this could still have been enough to acquire hep C.

 Hep C can also be passed on when the equipment used to tattoo or piercing is not sterile.
 This is more likely if the person doing the tattooing or piercing has not been trained in infection control procedures or they are working out of a backyard, garage, home or prison.

 To find out if you have hep C you might need to have two different blood tests.